Blog-Bugs/Articles/nosql.md

 - No normalization
 - Restricted inquiry abilities (up until now)
 - At the point when the volume of information expands it is hard to keep up with special qualities as keys become troublesome
+- Doesn't fill in also with social informations

 **Conclusion:**